young-sudo/VAE-Glaucoma-Detector/README.md

 # VAE_project
-Variational Autoencoder Project for Statistics and Data Analysis Class

 *by Younginn Park*

-Implemented using Tensorflow.
+This project presents a Variational Autoencoder (VAE) implemented in TensorFlow as part of a Statistics and Data Analysis course.
+Originally developed in a Kaggle notebook, the model is applied to the Fundus Glaucoma Detection dataset to explore unsupervised learning techniques for medical imaging.
+The project demonstrates the use of VAEs for dimensionality reduction, feature extraction, and potential glaucoma-related anomaly detection in retinal images.

 Originally written in Kaggle notebook for the [Fundus Glaucoma Detection Dataset](https://www.kaggle.com/datasets/sabari50312/fundus-pytorch).